Eminent domain: Italy

 Esproprio – or more formally espropriazione per pubblica utilità ("expropriation for public utility") – in Italy takes place within the frame of civil law, as an expression of the potere ablatorio (ablative power).
 The law regulating expropriation is the D.P.R. n.327 of 2001, amended by D.Lgs. n.302 of 2002; it supersedes the old expropriation law, the Royal Decree n.2359 of 1865.
-Also other national and regional laws may apply, not always giving full compensation to the owner.
+Other national and regional laws may apply, not always giving full compensation to the owner.
 Expropriation can be total (the whole property is expropriated) or partial; permanent or temporary.

-The article 42 of the Italian Constitution and the article 834 of the Italian Civil Code state that any private goods can be expropriated for public utility.
+Article 42 of the Italian Constitution and article 834 of the Italian Civil Code state that any private goods can be expropriated for public utility.
 Furthermore, the article 2 of the Constitution binds Italian citizens to respect their "mandatory duties of political, economic and social solidarity".

-The implementation of the eminent domain follows two principles:
+The implementation of eminent domain follows two principles: